johnreynolds3d/Perceptron/README.md

 https://en.wikipedia.org/wiki/Perceptron

-This binary classifier is capable of learning to perform the logical OR and AND operations.
+This binary classifier is capable of learning to perform the logical OR and AND operations!

-Clever girl...
+*Clever girl...*